andrewt3000/generalEndPoint/README.md

 # General Endpoint
 This seed project is a reference implementation of the General EndPoint.
-This seed project is dependent on: express, auth0, and Sql Server database.
-However the concept and conventions of General Endpoint and JQL could be decoupled from these dependencies.
-General Endpoint is designed for typical uses cases, not all queries.
-Create custom endpoints for more complicated database operations.
 General Endpoint is an api that accepts and returns json objects that implement sql crud commands with no programming.
 It uses a variation of Rest conventions.
 Internally GE uses a jql, which turns json into sql statements.

+General Endpoint is designed for typical uses cases, not all queries.
+Create custom endpoints for more complicated database operations.

+This seed project is dependent on: node, express, auth0, and Sql Server database (and it's driver).
+However the conventions of General Endpoint and JQL are independent.

 ### Database Naming conventions
 General endpoint is depenent on 3 database normalization conventions:
 1. All tables must have an ID field that is primary key and autoincrements.
 2. FKs follow naming convention {tableName}ID.
 3. FK lookup tables have a "name" field for display.
-Use a computed column for names that are composites.
+Tip: Use a computed column for names that are composites.

 ### General EndPoint Http Conventions